Chromoprotein/small-projects/README.md

 * Add a logo

-* Move the CSS into the project's own folder
+* Include page number in the useSearchParams

 ### ToDoList